scevans/scevans.github.io/research.md

 title: Research
 ---

-The overarching theme in my research thus far concerns developing programmatic pipelines to integrate vsequence data obtained from different methods (e.g. transcriptomics, anchored enrichment) for phylogenetic analyses.
+The overarching theme in my research thus far concerns developing programmatic pipelines to integrate anchored nuclear and transcriptome sequence data for phylogenetic analyses.
 Beyond this, I am endeavoring to build a toolkit of experience in systematics and informatics applicable to broad questions in evolutionary biology and interfacing fields.

 ## Resolving deep relationships among the Salticidae via phylogenomics

 I am working to better resolve relationships among the major Salticidae clades, using phylogenomics techniques to acquire hundreds of phylogenetically-informative loci per organism.

-To obtain these sequence data, I am using [anchored enrichment](http://anchoredphylogeny.com/), a probe-based technique that has been demonstrated to reliably capture several hundred unlinked nuclear loci per specimen.
-I aim to add to this dataset transcriptome data from additional taxa, both within the Salticidae and representatives of closely-related families within the large [RTA clade](https://en.wikipedia.org/wiki/RTA_clade) of predominantly cursorial spiders.
+To obtain these sequence data, I am using [anchored enrichment](http://anchoredphylogeny.com/), a technique that uses broad probe sets to sequence hundreds of unlinked "anchored" regions in the genome.
+I aim to combine these data with transcriptomes from additional taxa, both within the Salticidae and representatives of closely-related families within the large [RTA clade](https://en.wikipedia.org/wiki/RTA_clade) of predominantly cursorial spiders.

 ## A genome-wide phylogeny of the Harmochirina